wxinix/cpp-explained/src/primitive/CharTypes_CharSetsEncodings.md

 Encoding involves mapping each code point to a specific sequence of bits or bytes that can be used to represent that character in digital form.

-Different encoding schemes use different methods for mapping code points to binary sequences.
-For example, UTF-8 encoding uses a variable-length encoding scheme that can represent each Unicode code point using 1 to 4 bytes, depending on the code point value, while UTF-32 encoding uses a fixed-length encoding scheme that represents each Unicode code point using 4 bytes.
+The Unicode standard defines a character set that includes 1,114,111 characters, each with a unique code point, and provides several encoding schemes, including UTF-8, UTF-16, and UTF-32, that allow characters to be represented using variable-length sequences of bytes.

 ### *UTF-8 encoding*
-UTF-8 is a variable-length encoding scheme.It works by mapping each Unicode code point to a sequence of 1 to 4 bytes, depending on the code point value.
+UTF-8 is a variable-length encoding scheme.
+It works by mapping each Unicode code point to a sequence of 1 to 4 bytes, depending on the code point value.

 | Code Point Range | Number of Bytes | Binary Format |
 | --- | --- | --- |